pnp/cli-microsoft365/docs/manual/docs/cmd/spo/file/file-get.md

-`--asString`|retrieve the contents of the specified file as string `--asListItem`|retrieve the underlying list item `--asFile`|save the file to the path specified in the path option `-f, --fileName [fileName]`|the name of the file including extension.
-Must be specified when the --asFile option is used `-p, --path [path]`|path where to save the file.
+`--asString`|retrieve the contents of the specified file as string `--asListItem`|retrieve the underlying list item `--asFile`|save the file to the path specified in the path option `-p, --path [path]`|path including file name where to save the file.
 Must be specified when the --asFile option is used `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging